-I can’t believe it…it’s been almost six months since I had written a blog to marketing managers about planning ahead for your first b2b trade show.
-Even though it was mainly targeted to those who have never exhibited at a show before, it can also apply as a reminder to those who have.
+I can’t believe it.
+It’s been almost six months since I last wrote a blog about planning ahead for your first B2B trade show.
+This blog was mainly for people who have never exhibited at a trade show before.
+But it can also serve as a reminder to people who have.

 Ensuring Trade Show Prep Stays on Track

 It’s especially difficult for marketing managers to keep track of it all.
 They are the ones that have to answer to different departments within their company.
-Their sales people, legal, bosses, or someone even higher up in management all with different goals.
-Sometimes months of work can get derailed if one person suddenly decides they didn’t like a design theme that was already put through multiple approval processes.
+Their sales people, legal, bosses, or someone even higher up in management—who all have different goals.
+Sometimes, months of work can be derailed because one person suddenly decides they don’t like a design theme that was already put through multiple approval processes.

 As you can imagine, this can cause grey hairs to sprout and your blood pressure to rise.
-You’re at the point where you’re constantly watching the clock and the fast-approaching show date –– and still expected to deliver.
-However, the right support people at your disposal (your marketing department or agency), can help you manage the process and get you what you need in time.
+You’re at the point where you’re constantly watching the clock and the fast-approaching show date––and still expected to deliver.
+However, there are ways to lighten the burden of preparing for a trade show.
+Your marketing department or agency can help you manage the process and get you what you need in time.

 Collateral Keeps the Conversation Going

-The main purpose of your presence at a show should be to generate lucrative and highly-targeted leads, so you can grow your business.
+The main purpose of a tradeshow is to generate lucrative and highly-targeted leads, so you can grow your business.
 Sticking with your brand identity and trade show marketing strategy is extremely important.
-Make sure all of your collateral, designs, theme, graphics, etc. work together with a common message.
+Make sure all of your collateral, designs, theme, graphics, etc. work together and deliver a consistent message.

-The point of your collateral is to keep the conversation going between you and a potential customer while you’re manning the booth, exhibit or presentation.
-In other words, it should be a means of making meaningful connections with people who you engage with.
-And handing them collateral as part of the interaction will provide value to them once they leave.
-Remember to figure a way to obtain all your potential leads’ contact details, so that you or your sales team can follow up with them after they’ve gone home.
+Your collateral should keep the conversation going between you and a potential customer.
+That’s the whole reason you’re attending the trade show in the first place—to make meaningful connections with attendees.
+And marketing materials like brochures and handouts will continue to provide value to them after they leave.
+Make sure to obtain all your potential leads’ contact details, so you or your sales team can follow up with them after the show.

 Debbie MacKenzie is a 1991 graduate of Rochester Institute of Technology (RIT) where she majored in graphic arts production management.
 Deb cut her professional teeth managing production and customer relations at major printing companies before coming to Schubert b2b 14 years ago.
 Debbie's a versatile big hitter overseeing all things financial and operational.